limitcool/caddy-waf/README.md

 ## 🙏 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions are highly welcome!
+Feel free to open an issue or submit a pull request.